Macc Lads: Break up, subsequent media appearances and reunion

 On 3 August 2018, the Macc Lads reformed to play the Rebellion Festival in Blackpool.
 The line-up was the same as F.I.L.F. with Bammy on vocals.
 Two months later Muttley resumed lead vocals, and Bammy stepped aside to become the band's full-time manager.
 A tour entitled The Usual Subjects took place in November 2018 with all of the gigs sold out.

 On 16 November 2019 Lance Manley published a follow-up book entitled From The Cradle To The Gravy: Fan Tales Of The Macc Lads which features short stories and tales from other fans and associates of the band over the years.

 On 14 December 2019 the band released their first original material since 2006.
 A vinyl 7-inch single with the tracks "Mary, Queen of Pox" and "Middle Finger" was given away free to all fans attending the final gig of 2019, at the Engine Shed in Lincoln.

 In 2020 the Macc Lads began selling their own range of COVID-19 face-masks, featuring a cartoon of a stubbly chin and a mouth holding a lit cigarette.
 They also released five new songs via their website: "Devil's Handcart", "Best Barbershop", "Black Latrine", "Sunniside Nursing Home" and "Curley Clare".
 There is a video for "Curly Clare" featuring Muttley and the Beater.

 In December 2020 the Macc Lads published a Ladvent calendar on their website.
 This featured a one-minute track entitled "Let's Get Pissed Again", which was originally featured on the 1982 EP release, Minge Pies & Mistletoe.
 Its lyrics were changed to reflect the lockdown over COVID-19.
 This calendar has been repeated with different material every December since then.

 In February 2022 the Macc Lads manager Bammy stated that the 2021 tour was possibly the last one with that line-up, but material will continue in other forms.

 In December 2022 a new song was released on the Ladvent calendar entitled "More Kids".
 It is about a man lamenting that his children are politically correct, vegan and "woke" and surmising that he could always have more children to replace them.
 It was only available while the Ladvent calendar was active and can no longer be accessed.

 In July 2023 a group called The Spontanes was formed with Muttley McLad on bass and Bammy the Bamster on vocals and rhythm guitar.
 Other members are Andy Lewis on lead guitar and Shaun Salmon on drums.
 The music genre has been penned by Muttley as 'Uneasy Listening'.

-A tour of Canada entitled "Try To Drink Canada Dry" was announced in 2025, with the Lads due to play five gigs in the state of Ontario, but the whole tour was subsequently cancelled.
+A tour of Canada entitled "Try To Drink Canada Dry" was announced in 2025, with the Lads due to play five gigs in the province of Ontario, but the whole tour was subsequently cancelled.
 It had been due to start on 12 November and end on 16 November 2025.